 This time in our Goa vacation we explored traditional Goan cuisine — xacuti, cafreal, sannas, saansav etc. Very delicious but by the 4th day I needed some comfort food and cooked some green moong dal-chawal at the apartment we were staying at :-).

-Whether it is a long day or a long travel one is coming back from, there is nothing more comforting than a warm bowl of dal-chawal.
+Whether it is a long day or a long travel one is coming back from, there is nothing more comforting than a warm bowl of lentil and rice.
 No matter where we go and how much fusion and international food we eat, after some 3-4 days, every Indian (especially North Indian) will start to crave for the familiar taste of dal or lentil curry.

 All dried lentils cook better when soaked for 1-2 hours before cooking.
-Whole lentils like green gram and black gram and other legumes like chickpeas, kidney beans etc need longer soaking times of about 6-8 hours (best overnight).
-Soaking pulses reduces their cooking time and also ensures that they can be easily digested and their nutrients are better absorbed in the body.
+Soaking lentils, pulses, and beans reduces their cooking time and also ensures that they can be easily digested and their nutrients are better absorbed in the body.

-- 1 cup sabut moong dal green mung beans, soaked overnight
+- 1 cup sabut moong dal (200g) green mung beans, soaked overnight

 - 1 inch ginger grated